 Browning, Minde C., Assistant Director for Reader Services.
 B.A., 1979, Western Michigan University; M.L.S., 1980, Indiana University; J.D., 1994, Indiana University School of Law-Indianapolis.
-Minde C. Browning joined the law school in 1989 after serving as law librarian at the Indianapolis firm of Woodard Emhardt Naughton Moriarty & McNett.
-She previously worked in public and special libraries in Indiana.
-Her current duties include supervising the Readers' Services department, providing reference services, and teaching legal bibliography.
+Minde Browning joined the Law Library faculty in 1989.
+Her duties include supervising the Readers' Services department, providing reference services, and teaching legal bibliography.
+Prior to joining the Law Library, she was the librarian at the Indianapolis law firm of Woodard Emhardt Naughton Moriarty & McNett.
+She has also worked in public and special libraries in Indiana.

 Humphrey, Richard E., Reference/Collection Management Librarian.
 A.A., 1974, Brewton-Parker College; B.A., 1979, Georgia Southwestern College; M.L.S., 1992, University of Kentucky.
-Prior to joining the law library faculty in 1995, Richard Humphrey served as public services coordinator at the Athenaeum of Ohio Library in Cincinnati, Ohio, from 1992 to 1995.
-From 1986 to 1992, he served as circulation manager at the Cincinnati Law Library.
-From 1980 to 1986, he served as assistant to the director of the Jefferson County Public Law Library in Louisville, Kentucky.
+Prior to joining the law library faculty in 1995, Richard Humphrey served as public services coordinator at the Athenaeum of Ohio Library in Cincinnati, Ohio, from 1992-95.
+From 1986-92, he served as circulation manager at the Cincinnati Law Library.
+From 1980-86, he served as assistant to the director of the Jefferson County Public Law Library in Louisville, Kentucky.
 He has also worked as part-time law librarian for several private law firms in Cincinnati and northern Kentucky.
 His current duties include providing reference services, collection management, teaching legal bibliography, and assisting with book selection.

-Johnting, Wendell, Assistant Director for Technical Services.
+Johnting, Wendell, Catalog Librarian.
 A.B., 1974, Taylor University; M.L.S., 1975, Indiana University.
 Wendell Johnting has been with the law library since 1975.
-He was project director of the Indianapolis Law Cataloging Consortium from 1980 until 1992.
+He was Project Director of the Indianapolis Law Cataloging Consortium from 1980 until 1992.
 In the summer of 1985, he served as visiting librarian on special assignment at Cambridge University in England.
-He is actively involved in the Indiana Library Federation, the Indiana Cooperative Library Services Authority, and American Association of Law Libraries Online Bibliographic Services SIS.
+He is actively involved in the Indiana Library Federation and the Indiana Cooperative Library Services Authority.

 Kleinschmidt, Bruce Lee, Reference Librarian.
-B.A., 1974, Furman University; J.D., 1978, Louisville School of Law; M.S., 1991, University of North Texas.
+B.A., 1974, Furman University; J.D., 1978, Louisville School of Law; M.A., 1991, University of North Texas.
 Admitted: Kentucky, 1979; Texas, 1984; Indiana, 1995.
 Bruce Kleinschmidt actively practiced law in Louisville, Kentucky and Dallas, Texas, concentrating in real estate transactions, land development issues, and related civil litigation.
 He was a partner in a private firm in Louisville until he accepted an offer to do corporate work in Dallas.
 He joined the Centex Corporation, a Fortune 500, NYSE construction entity, eventually becoming vice president and general counsel, and director of four subsidiary corporations.
 He taught real estate law at two different colleges during those years.
-In 1991, he attended library school at the University of North Texas.
+In 1991 he attended library school at the University of North Texas.
 After graduation, he worked as a reference librarian at the University of Texas School of Law.
 While in Austin, he was actively involved with the Capital Area AIDS Legal Project, where he was recognized by the Chief Justice of Texas for his pro bono activities.
 He joined the Law Library faculty in 1995, where he provides reference service and teaches legal bibliography.

-Long, Chris E., Catalog Librarian.
+Long, Chris E., Visiting Catalog Librarian.
 B.A., 1984, M.A., 1988, M.L.S., 1988, Indiana University.
 Chris Long joined the law library as catalog librarian in 1993.
 Previously, he served as catalog librarian at the Noblesville-Southeastern Public Library in Indiana and catalog/reference librarian at Cumberland Trail Library System in Illinois.
-He has also served as a library instructor for Wabash Valley Community College in Illinois and an indexer of French Revolution pamphlets for the IU Lilly Library in Bloomington.
+He has also served as a library instructor for Wabash Valley Community College in Illinois and an indexer of French Revolution pamphlets for the Indiana University Lilly Library in Bloomington.